Requirements to find a trustworthy Trust Service Provider

 Ask your provider how they will apply the GDPR in their business and how it will be embedded in the systems they offer.
 This will give you a hint about their trustworthiness and, more importantly, ensure that you will be complying with GDPR should you choose their solution.

-3. ETSI Standards for Trust Service Providers
+3. ETSI Standards for a Trust Service Provider

-The European Telecommunication Standardisation Institute (ETSI) has set up a comprehensive list of standards and practices for Trust Service Providers (TSP’s).
+The European Telecommunication Standardisation Institute (ETSI) has set up a comprehensive list of standards and practices for a Trust Service Provider (TSP’s).
 These contain both organisational and technical requirements.
 By living up to these standards, TSP’s prove to have taken appropriate measures to manage the risks posed to the security of the trust services they provide.

 Ideally, the provider you choose has successfully passed the ETSI Plug Tests, which demonstrates the conformity of its electronic signatures with these standards.